Online Course Descriptions

 ENGL 283 Women in Literature (Online)

-Requirement: UCLR 100 for students admitted to Loyola University for Fall 2012 or later.
-No requirement for students admitted to Loyola prior to Fall 2012 or those with a declared major or minor in the Department of English, Department of Classical Studies, or Department of Modern Languages and Literatures.
+Please note that the pre-requisite for this course is UCLR 100 for students admitted to Loyola University for Fall 2012 or later.
+There is no requirement for students admitted to Loyola prior to Fall 2012 or those with a declared major or minor in the Department of English, Department of Classical Studies, or Department of Modern Languages and Literatures.
+Further, this course satisfies 3 credits of the Core Curriculum requirements in Literary Knowledge and Experience and 3 credits of the Writing Intensive requirement.
+In addition, the course counts as a 200-level elective for both the English major and minor and meets the 3-credit multicultural requirement of the English major.

 ENGL 290 Human Values in Literature (Online)

-Requirement: UCLR 100 for students admitted to Loyola University for Fall 2012 or later.
-No requirement for students admitted to Loyola prior to Fall 2012 or those with a declared major or minor in the Department of English, Department of Classical Studies, or Department of Modern Languages and Literatures.
-Please note that this course satisfies 3 credits of the Core Curriculum requirements in Literary Knowledge and in Promoting Justice Values.
-In addition, the course counts as a 200-level elective for both the English major and minor and meets the 3 credit multicultural requirement of the English major.
+Please note that the pre-requisite for this course is UCLR 100 for students admitted to Loyola University for Fall 2012 or later.
+There is no requirement for students admitted to Loyola prior to Fall 2012 or those with a declared major or minor in the Department of English, Department of Classical Studies, or Department of Modern Languages and Literatures.
+Further, this course satisfies 3 credits of the Core Curriculum requirements in Literary Knowledge and in Promoting Justice Values and 3 credits of the Writing Intensive requirement.
+In addition, the course counts as a 200-level elective for both the English major and minor and meets the 3-credit multicultural requirement of the English major.

 HIST 102 Evolution of Western Ideas Since the 17th Century